theoden8/Snake/README.md

 ## Author

-Created by Kirill Rodriguez on 08/2014.
+Created by Kirill Rodriguez on 06/2014.

 ## Program

 ### Purpose

 The purpose of this project was at first to practice C++ OOP and OpenGL, but eventually it became a great challenge of fixing the code: checking links, inclusions; handling errors and so on.
-It was a long way since August 2014.
+It has been a long way since June 2014.

 ### Description